forcedotcom/SalesforcePy/docs/_build/html/_sources/examples.rst.txt

 ------------

 As a general rule, supported Bulk API 2.0 calls can be made from ``client.jobs.ingest``.
-The samples below cover specific calls.
+The samples here cover specific calls.

 Create a Job
 ^^^^^^^^^^^^